We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Gradually trickle in the warm milk and mix until no flour remains on the bottom of the bowl and a slightly sticky dough has formed.

-Knead the dough on a floured surface for 10-15 minutes, until the dough is no longer sticky and passes the windowpane test.
+Knead on a floured surface for 10-15 minutes, until it is no longer sticky and passes the windowpane test.
 See the recipe card below to learn the windowpane test.

 Place the dough in a buttered bowl, cover tightly with plastic wrap, and let it prove in a warm place until at least doubled in size.
 This should take about 1 1/2 hours.

-While the dough is proving, measure out the fillings for the Swedish tea ring.
+Measure out the fillings.
 You’ll need light brown sugar, cinnamon, salted butter, and chopped walnuts.
 Mix the brown sugar and cinnamon together.

 Roll up the dough, starting from one of the long sides.
 Firmly pinch the seam and ends to seal, then tightly squeeze together the ends of the log to create a circle.

-Use a clean pair of kitchen shears to snip the dough every inch or so all the way around.
+Use a clean pair of kitchen shears to snip the wreath every inch or so all the way around.
 Cut about 2/3 of the way through the circle.

 Fan out the slices, laying them one on top of each other to display the pretty swirls.